Welcome! Read the latest journal entries & write your well wishes/comments in the guestbook. Thank you:)

 Aug 2013: Back in ER for severe headaches, nausea & abdominal pain.
 The pain after eating still continued after all these surgeries & treatments, causing 14 lbs weight loss in a month.
 A week later, I was admitted back at UCI for the same issue & sent back home in 2 days with more meds.
 No answers, once again.
 I was looking forward to going back to my Northwood school, spending the senior year with my friends, & taking college classes at the same time.
 I was unsure if that would happen anymore, since things got worse again.
 I desperately hoped to go to school, I missed it so much.
 Unfortunately, I was unable to.
 I continued school with PCHS, taking online classes & going for academic counseling.
 This is when I was told about a test called the CHSPE -- a test that, if passed, allowed a student to earn the equivalent of a high school diploma.
 This would avoid the hoops required to jump through to earn a certain units in certain subjects, & still allow one to apply to colleges.
 Its meant for special circumstances like mine, or kids who were extremely smart & advanced.

 2014: A year of excitement!
-I passed the CHEPE, & took my SAT & ACT tests as well.
+I passed the CHEPE, took my SAT & ACT tests as well.
 This was my senior year, & everyone would be graduating & celebrating.
 I wanted to be part of that too.
 After much back & forth with my original school, Northwood, I was finally allowed to have a special schedule, where I started late in the day & only took two classes I needed to complete my grad reqs.
 For the last semester of high school, I tried my best to get to school each day.
 I got to be with my friends & peers again, & participate in the senior activities.
 Applying to college also became a question.
 Many teachers, counselors, & even friends told my parents or I directly that I shouldn't even bother applying.
 They suggested I attend community college first, saying I wouldn't be accepted to any colleges to begin with, & even if I did, I would not succeed.
 It would be a huge waste of money.
-I wanted to prove everyone wrong, & I did.
-I applied to almost every UC, as well as private schools in SoCal, plus Harvard & Yale.
-I was accepted everywhere except Harvard.
+I wanted to prove everyone wrong,& I did.
+I applied to almost every UC, as well as private schools in SoCal, plus Stanford & Yale.
+I was accepted everywhere except Stanford.
 This was huge for me, & I worked hard.
 Eventually I fell in love with UCLA: not too close, not too far, & a big, bustling city.
 I started in October 2014, pursing a pre-med track with a major in Molecular, Cell, & Developmental Biology.